pimcore/pimcore/doc/26_Best_Practice/25_Where_To_Store_Sessions.md

 This is fine for most applications, but it can be a performance bottleneck for high-traffic sites.

 To avoid blocking requests, you can store sessions in a database or a cache.
-We strongly recommend using a solution like Redis to store sessions.
+To prevent request blocking, consider storing sessions in a database or a cache.
+Be careful to select a solution that suits your requirements, as using alternatives like Redis may introduce race conditions or other issues.